Sigbog has been playing League of Legends since Season 1 and is currently a Grandmaster level jungler.

 3 Main Support Types

-One could argue there are more types of support champions than 3, but for the purpose of simplicity, I've gone with 3 major categories or playstyles for bottom lane supports.
+One could argue there are more than three types of support champions, but for the purpose of simplicity, I've gone with 3 major categories or play styles for bottom lane supports.

 Aggressively forcing fights and making plays